mrismanaziz/Reforestation/README.md

-## I thought about going on an all-almond diet.
-But that's just nuts.
+## Did you hear about the new restaurant on the moon?
+The food is great, but there’s just no atmosphere.